• Level of education

 Objectives

-The objective of this course is to deepen and extend the theoretical and practical knowledge of the student in the field of green chemistry and more particularly in the field of activation methods and alternative media.
-At the end of this course, the student will be able to: 1 - implement an organic synthesis process taking into account the principles of green chemistry; 2 - use non-conventional activation methods in organic chemistry; 3 - adapt his or her synthesis strategy by using alternative solvents (water) or carry out solvent-free reactions; 4 - use sonochemical and mechanochemical equipment.
+The objective of this course unit is to deepen and broaden students' theoretical and practical knowledge in the field of green chemistry, particularly in the area of activation methods and alternative media.
+At the end of this course unit, students will be able to: 1-implement an organic synthesis process taking into account the principles of green chemistry; 2- use unconventional activation methods in organic chemistry; 3- adapt their synthesis strategy by using alternative solvents (water) or carry out solvent-free reactions; 4- use sonochemistry and mechanochemistry equipment.

 Read more

-Knowledge of the basic principles of green chemistry and green chemistry activation techniques.
+Knowledge of the basic principles of green chemistry and activation techniques in green chemistry.

 Read more